 Here are some common types of misinformation that we have found in examining CPC literature and in our undercover investigations of Virginia CPCs:

-Truth: According to the American Cancer Society, the American Medical Association, and the National Cancer Institute (an affiliate of the National Institutes of Health), well-designed scientific studies have not shown there to be any connection between either induced or spontaneous abortions and increases in a woman's risk of breast cancer.
+Truth: According to the American Cancer Society, the American Medical Association, and the National Cancer Institute (an affiliate of the National Institutes of Health), well-designed scientific studies have not shown there to be any causation between either spontaneous abortions (also known as miscarriage) or induced abortions and an increased risk of breast cancer.

 CPC Lie #2: "You'll probably never be able to have children again if you have an abortion now."